brwyatt/NetworkSim/docs/Routing_Basics.md

 )
 ```

-And we can see with `sim.show()` that it has a default route, similar to B, but pointing to the IP of the router on it's own network.
+And we can see with `sim.show()` that it has a default route, similar to B, but pointing to the IP of the router on its own network.
 And if we step the simulation forward again, we can see B starts to receive replies.

 ```
 sim.step(500)